 Jenny turned around as she backed away from Tasha.
-She wiped her eyes with the back of her hand.
+A little teary-eyed, Jenny wiped her eyes with the back of her hand.

 “To make everything worse, since Humphrey was born my father takes every holiday off to spend it with the son he always wanted.
 Right now, they’re watching television together, building a precious memory that I can’t recall even having one like it.”
 Tasha complained.

 “Oh yeah,” Jenny raised her voice, “You act all jaded like you’re the only spoiled heiress who never got daddy’s attention!”
 Jenny suddenly back-kicked her bottom black kitchen cabinet with the heel of her boot.